mesosphere/dcos-docs-site/pages/1.11/installing/trial/gce/index.md

 ...
 ```

-## Example Terraform Deployments
+## Example of Terraform Deployments

 ### Quick Start

-We have provided all the typical defaults that you would want available to play around with DC/OS.
+The typical defaults to play around with DC/OS are listed as follows:

+- Three agents will be deployed for you: 2 private agents and 1 public agent.
+- It is not required to git clone this repo.
+Terraform does this for you under the hood.

  Run the following commands to deploy a multi-master setup in the cloud.

-- Three agents will be deployed for you: two private agents and one public agent.
-- There is no git clone of this repo required.
-Terraform does this for you under the hood.

 ```bash
 terraform init -from-module github.com/dcos/terraform-dcos//gcp